 If you are worried because you incurred substantial unpaid tax liabilities over the years, do not worry and agonize over this matter.
 We are here to help you find the best solution to this type of tax problem.

 STATE AND IRS OFFER IN COMPROMISE PROGRAM

 A State or IRS Offer In Compromise program is one solution that can give you hope if you have an outstanding tax debt.
-We are professionals at negotiating with the Internal Revenue Service, and the state tax departments, to have your tax liability reduced under the program, or in some rare cases we can help you eliminate the debt altogether.
+We are experts in negotiating with the Internal Revenue Service, and the state tax departments, to have your tax liability reduced under the program, or in some rare cases we can help you eliminate the debt altogether.
 This result is often better than a payment plan to pay back the tax debt.